-The park is open for game viewing, bush dinners, film production and weddings.
+The park is open for game viewing, bush dinners, film production, and weddings.

-Nairobi National Park accomodation: hotels and lodges
+Nairobi National Park accommodation: hotels and lodges

 There is no accommodation or lodges in the park, but lodging is plenty in Nairobi city which is less than 10 KM away from the park.

-Check out this list of great hotels where you can stay in Kenya including high end to budget hotels in Nairobi.
+Check out this list of great hotels where you can stay in Kenya including high-end to budget hotels in Nairobi.

-Best time to visit Nairobi National park, entrance rates and fees
+Best time to visit Nairobi National park, entrance rates, and fees

-High season is July through March when over 100,000 visitors enjoy seeing the Kenya wildlife in its natural habitat.
+The high season is July through March when over 100,000 visitors enjoy seeing the Kenya wildlife in its natural habitat.
 Avoid the rainy months of March through May.

 The best times for viewing are early and late in the day, as animals tend to sleep in the hot midday sun.

-Nairobi National Park covers just 117km² (44 square miles), and consists of typical, original Kenyan landscape such as plains, forests, steep gorges and lush vegetation along the banks of the Embakasi River.
+Nairobi National Park covers just 117km² (44 square miles) and consists of typical, original Kenyan landscape such as plains, forests, steep gorges, and lush vegetation along the banks of the Embakasi River.

-It has a high-altitude, savannah landscape with acacia trees dotting across the open plains.
-The park is located just outside of Nairobi, the capital city of Kenya, and its boundary adjoins the city's industrial area.
+It has a high-altitude, savannah landscape with acacia trees dotting the open plains.
+The park is located just outside of Nairobi, the capital city of Kenya, and its boundary adjoins the city’s industrial area.

-The protection of animals such as lions, leopards and rhinos, as well as the black rhino conservation program, so close to a major city sometimes results in conflicts between the local Maasai tribe and the city's four million inhabitants.
+The protection of animals such as lions, leopards, and rhinos, as well as the black rhino conservation program, so close to a major city sometimes results in conflicts between the local Maasai tribe and the city’s four million inhabitants.

 There are further problems as development continues and air pollution from the nearby industrial area increases.
 It is quite odd to see a giraffe grazing against the distant backdrop of high-rise buildings!